-There are 55, including:

-Japan Business Federation
+- There are 55, including: Japan Business Federation

-The Japan Iron and Steel Federation
+- The Japan Iron and Steel Federation

-The Federation of Electric Power Companies Japan
+- The Federation of Electric Power Companies Japan

-The Japan Electrical Manufacturers' Association
+- The Japan Electrical Manufacturers' Association

-Japan Petrochemical Industry Association
+- Japan Petrochemical Industry Association

-Japan Chemical Industry Association
+- Japan Chemical Industry Association

-The Shipbuilders' Association of Japan
+- The Shipbuilders' Association of Japan

-3) "Prefectural Safety and Health Promotion Organizations" are established in each prefecture under the authorization of the Director of the Prefectural Labour Bureau.
-There are 48 such organizations.

-4) Other Organizations Engaged in Industrial Accident Prevention Activities
+- 3) "Prefectural Safety and Health Promotion Organizations" are established in each prefecture.
+There are 48 such organizations. - 4) Other Organizations Engaged in Industrial Accident Prevention Activities